The nmtui Command and Utility on Linux

 #nmtui-hostname

-No matter, whether you use the first screen of the nmtui utility or the related command to access the sub-screen of an option, the settings available on the sub-screen are the same.
-The above-mentioned commands are only used to bypass the first screen of the nmtui command.
-From the sub-screen of an option, we can manage all option-related settings.
+Whether you use the first screen of the nmtui utility or the related command to access the sub-screen of an option, the settings available on the sub-screen are the same.
+The commands mentioned above only bypass the first screen of the nmtui command.
+From the sub-screen of an option, we can manage all settings related to the option.

-Let’s take a simple example to understand how to use each option and its settings.
+Let's take an example to understand how to use each option and its settings.
 In this example, we will perform the following activities.

 The nmtui command examples

-Select the first option (Edit a connection) on the first screen and press the Enter key.
+Select the first option (Edit a connection) on the first screen and press Enter.

-The next screen displays the existing connection on the left side.
-On the right side, it displays options to manage them.
-To add a new connection, select the Add option from the right side, and press the Enter key.
+The next screen displays existing connections on the left side.
+On the right side, it shows options for managing them.
+Select the Add option from the right side to add a new connection, and press Enter.

-On the next screen, we have to select the network interface for which we are creating this connection.
-The list includes many types of network interfaces.
-You can create a connection for any network interface.
-But you can use that connection only if that interface exists on the system.
-For example, suppose you created a connection for an Ethernet interface.
+The next screen presents all available types of network interfaces.
+Select the interface type matching the connection.
+You can make a connection for any network interface.
+However, you can use that connection only if that interface exists on the system.
+For example, you created a connection for an Ethernet interface.
 You can use this connection only if the system has an Ethernet card.

-Select Ethernet and use the tab key to select Create.
+Select the Ethernet and use the Tab key to select the Create option.
 After selecting the Create option, press the Enter key.

 The next screen allows us to customize the connection.

-Set profile name to CustomCon1, IPv4 Configuration to Manual, IPv4 address to 10.0.0.10/8, and Automatically connect to No.
+Set the Profile name to CustomCon1, IPv4 Configuration to Manual, IPv4 address to 10.0.0.10/8, and Automatically connect option to No.

 To navigate between the options, use the Tab key.
-Use Enter key to show sub-options of the selected option.
-Use the Space key to toggle the status of check boxes.
+Use the Enter key to show the sub-options of the selected option.
+Use the Space key to toggle the state of checkboxes.

-After updating all settings, select OK, and press Enter key.
+After updating all settings, select the OK button and press the Enter key.

 The nmtui utility creates a new connection with specified settings and adds it to the list of connections.
 By default, it does not activate the new connection.

-To activate the new connection, select Back and press Enter key.
+To activate the new connection, select Back and press the Enter key.

-On the first screen, select the second option Activate a connection, select OK, and hit the Enter key.
+On the first screen, select the second option, Activate a connection, select OK, and press the Enter key.

-Select the recently added connection, move to Activate option and press Enter key, move to the Back option, and Press Enter key.
+Select the recently added connection, move to the Activate option, and press the Enter key.
+Then, move to the Back option, and Press Enter.

-So far, we have added a new connection and have made the new connection active.
+So far, we have added a new connection and have made it active.
 Now, let's change the hostname.
-To change the hostname, select the 'set system hostname' option, move to OK, and press the Enter key.
+To change the hostname, select the Set system hostname option, move to OK, and press Enter.

-Change the hostname, select OK, and press Enter key.
+Change the hostname, select OK, and press the Enter key.

 Press the Enter key to confirm the change.
 On the first screen, select the Quit option and press the Enter key.

 To verify the changes, we can use the ip addr show [interface name] command.
-This command displays the current IP configuration of the specified device.
+This command displays the specified device's current IP configuration.

 To view the connections, we can use the nmcli con show command.
 This command lists all connections.
-If a connection is active on an interface, the interface's name will be displayed in the device section of the output.
+If a connection is active on an interface, the output displays the interface's name in the device section.

-To delete the created connection, open the nmtui utility again, select Edit a connection, and press Enter key.
+To delete a connection, open the nmtui utility, select the Edit a connection option, and press Enter.

 Select the connection you want to delete, move to the Delete option, press the Enter key, Select the Delete option, and press the Enter key to confirm the delete operation.